ilia-khaustov/inCapsulam/README.md

 inCapsulam
 ==========

-[RU] Utilite for statistical analysis of genetic approach in optimization.
+[RU] Utility for statistical analysis of genetic approach in optimization.

 Written, compiled, built and tested with Visual Studio 2012 Express.